WICG/attribution-reporting-api/app_to_web.md

 *   While focusing initially on Android support, the proposal should be generic enough to be supported on other platforms

 ## API changes
-See Android's [Attribution reporting: cross app and web measurement proposal](https://developer.android.com/design-for-safety/privacy-sandbox/attribution-app-to-web) for one example of as OS API that a browser can integrate with to do cross app and web measurement.
+See Android's [Attribution reporting: cross app and web measurement proposal](https://developer.android.com/design-for-safety/privacy-sandbox/attribution-app-to-web) for one example of an OS API that a browser can integrate with to do cross app and web measurement.

 The existing API involves sending requests to the reporting origin to register events.
 These requests will have a new request header `Attribution-Reporting-Eligible`.
 On requests with this header, the browser will additionally broadcast possible OS-level support for attribution to the reporting origin’s server via a new [request header](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-header-structure-15#section-3.3.6):
 ```